-Apply a coat of resin to the back of the curved rib/wing join and lay in a single length of glass fibre cloth (from the Wing bag).
-The lower edge should be slightly in from the trailing edge of the wing.
+Fit the pre-mould strip attached to the timber board onto the wing and firmly press it on.
+Lay pavers or half bricks on top.
+Apply a coat of resin to the back of the curved rib/wing join and lay in a single length of AF303 glass fibre cloth (30mm wide, from the Wing bag).
+The lower edge of the glass should be slightly in from the trailing edge of the wing.
 Brush the layer in carefully taking care to avoid any bubbles or gaps.
+At the wingtip/wing junction coat resin on the sanded areas then apply a single layer of AF303 glass (100x70mm) and brush it on with resin.
+Brush on a piece of peel-cloth to cover the glass

-Leave the wing/pre-mould assembly for 24 hours to cure before continuing with this task.
+Leave the wing/pre-mould assembly for 24 hours to cure before continuing with the next task.